HOW TO PAY YOUR TUITION

 - All students who have not paid their tuition and fees in full, by the 25th business day of the semester are considered to be on the CLC Internal Payment Plan and will be charged a $30 payment plan fee.

 Students may defer payment based on one or more of the following:

-- Financial Aid - Fifteen days prior to the start of the semester, the student must have filed for financial aid and have an ISIR on file with the college.
+- Financial Aid – Fifteen business days prior to the start of the semester, the student must have filed for financial aid and have an ISIR on file with the college.
 An ISIR is a notice, sent to the college, from the Department of Education confirming the FAFSA (Free Application for Student Aid) has been received.
-This defers payment until the 25th day of the semester (15th day for summer).
-Financial aid file must be complete by 4:30 pm on the 25th day of semester for fall and spring (15th day for summer).
+This defers payment until the 25th business day of the semester (15th day for summer).
+Financial aid files must be complete by 4:30 pm on the 25th day of semester for fall and spring (15th day for summer).
 This means an award letter has been received and all required paperwork has been completed.

-- Third Party Funding (such as CEP or DRS benefits) – The college is in possession of a funding authorization, in an amount adequate to cover charges, 15 days prior to the start of the semester.
+- Third Party Funding (such as CEP or DRS benefits) – The college is in possession of a funding authorization, in an amount adequate to cover charges, 15 business days prior to the start of the semester.

-- Scholarships - The college has received scholarship funds on your behalf.
+- Scholarships - The College has received scholarship funds on your behalf.